brookerlouie/fighting-game-beta/README.md

 # Fighting Game (Pygame)

 A turn-based two-player fighting game built with Python and pygame.
-Players take turns using abilities to defeat their opponent in a strategic battle featuring three unique character classes with animated sprites.
+Players take turns using abilities to defeat their opponent in a strategic battle featuring three unique character classes with animated sprites, customizable settings, and a modern UI.

 ## Project Structure